AislinnRay/no-db-project/README.md

 - The Cookbook will show the new selected recipe
 - The Cookbook will show the name of the selected recipe
 - The Cookbook will have a button to delete the recipe
-- The Cookbook will update when the recipe is released
+- The Cookbook will update when the recipe is deleted

 ### Endpoints
-- GET - fetch 3 random recipes from edamamAPI (retrieve it on front or backend)
+- GET - fetch 3 random recipes from an array.
 - GET - fetch our Cookbook
 - POST - push retrieved recipes to Cookbook
 - PUT - change recipe name